bontd/docker-development/CONTRIBUTING.md

 communications, please remember to treat your fellow contributors with respect!
 We take our [code of conduct](CODE_OF_CONDUCT.md) seriously.

-Note that you'll need to sign [Focela's Contributor License Agreement][cla] before we can accept any of your contributions.
+Note that you'll need to sign [xavia's Contributor License Agreement][cla] before we can accept any of your contributions.
 If necessary, a bot will remind you to accept the CLA when you open your pull request.